rohitpatwa/leetcode/Readme.md

 994. Rotting Oranges : Store all the rotten oranges in a Q. Perform BFS from multiple roots in the Q. Keep adding new rotten cells in Q. Check for fresh cell in the end.
 114. Flatten Binary Tree to Linked List : Recursively call func on left_sub and right_sub.
 Attach flattened left_sub on right side, traverse it and then attach the flattened right_sub.
 443. String Compression : Iterate over the enitre array.
 Insert counts only if != 1.
 Pop repeated occurances of characters.
-48. Rotate Image : Repear n/2 iterations.
-Replace 4 points in one go.
 1252.
 Cells with Odd Values in a Matrix : Create two lists of zeros; rows and cols.
 Keep incrementing count in the lists.
 Increment total_odd by (r+c)%2==1
 73. Set Matrix Zeroes : Check if 0th row and col contains 0.
 Iterate over indices and store zeros in (i,0) and (0,j).
 Propagate zeros from row0 and col0; start iteration from index 1.
 796. Rotate String : s1 and s2 can be represented as xy and yx.
 Both x and y are contained in xyxy. | return bool(B in A+A and len(A)==len(B))
 83. Remove Duplicates from Sorted List : recurse on the linked list while ptr.next. store curr val. if next.val==curr, remove next; else val = next.val
-19. Remove Nth Node From End of List : Place two pointers n nodes apart in the linked list.
-As ptr1 reaches the end, ptr2 will be on the nth node from end.
 237. Delete Node in a Linked List : Update the node value to its next element's value. node.next = node.next.next
 203. Remove Linked List Elements : Initiate temp = ListNode(-1). temp.next = head; iterate over the list and keep removing matching elements as you go.
-2. Add Two Numbers : Iterate over 2 LL.
-Maintain carry digit.
-Keep adding new nodes to res.
-In the end, check if carry is set.
 445. Add Two Numbers II : Find len of two linked lists.
 Pad shorter one with 0s.
 Call them recursively.
 When end is reached, keep adding the elements and maintain the carry bit.
 160. Intersection of Two Linked Lists : Find the lengths of the two ll.
 Move the head of larger ll by l1-l2 steps.
 Then move both heads and compare at step.
 155. Min Stack : Use additional stack to store the min-so-far elements.
 When popping, check if the popped element is the min so far.
 If yes, pop.